sveltejs/kit/documentation/docs/11-ssr-and-javascript.md

 </script>
 ```

+Note that this will disabling client-side routing for any navigation from this page, regardless of whether the router is already active.

 ### hydrate

 Ordinarily, SvelteKit 'hydrates' your server-rendered HTML into an interactive page.
 Some pages don't require JavaScript at all — many blog posts and 'about' pages fall into this category.
 In these cases you can skip hydration when the app boots up with the app-wide [`hydrate` config option](#configuration-hydrate) or the page-level `hydrate` export: